PipedreamHQ/docs/docs/destinations/s3/README.md

 });
 ```

-Like with any `$send` function, you can use `$send.s3()` conditionally, within a loop, or anywhere you'd use a function normally in Node.js.
+Like with any `$send` function, you can use `$send.s3()` conditionally, within a loop, or anywhere you'd use a function normally.

 ## S3 Bucket Policy

-In order for us to deliver objects to your S3 bucket, you need to modify the [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) for your target bucket to allow Pipedream to upload objects.
+In order for us to deliver objects to your S3 bucket, you need to modify its [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) to allow Pipedream to upload objects.

 **Replace `[your bucket name]` with the name of your bucket** near the bottom of the policy.